Original Mountain Marathon (OMM)

 - TEMPERATURE RATING: Put simply, these are the temperatures at which you should be able to get a night's sleep in normal circumstances.
 For fuller details about the TOT rating see this Technical Briefing.

 - ZIPS: None of these bags has a zip.
 Zips are an option, but most competitors don't ask for one.
 A short zip with draft tube adds about 50gm (2oz): a full zip and tube adds about 110gm (4oz).
 Zips also add to the packed size.
 A further option is the footzip, which only adds about 10g (⅓ oz).
 Designed for venting tired feet on desert ultras, it’s perhaps less relevant for the OMM, but you may of course have plans for hotter races.

-OMM Down Clothing Selection
+OMM Down Clothing selection

 The OMM weekend commits the racer to a quite considerable time at the evening campsite after the first day's racing.
 What's more, the clocks move back an hour at 2:00 a.m. on the Sunday morning, meaning an even longer period in camp before the chance to warm up on the second day of racing.